MicrosoftDocs/learn/learn-pr/advocates/create-java-webapp-to-app-service-linux/includes/4-introduction-primefaces.md

 :::image type="content" source="../media/primefaces-datatable.png" alt-text="PrimeFaces DataTable":::

 In this section, we discussed how to use PrimeFaces Components.
-Since Next section, we'll create your Todo Application by using the above PrimeFaces components.
+In the next section, we'll create your Todo Application by using the above PrimeFaces components.